 #3 – Perth Mint “Gold Minted Bars”

-The world famous Perth Mint in Australia manufactures gold bars ranging from ½ oz to 1,000 oz in gold weight.
+The world-famous Perth Mint in Australia manufactures gold bars ranging from ½ oz to 1,000 oz in gold weight.
 For most investors, however, it is simply cost-prohibitive to purchase their branded 400 oz or 1,000 oz bars.
 Their “Gold Minted Bars” series offers weight denominations in 5, 10 and 20 grams as well as 1 oz and 10 oz.
 These bars also include a hopping kangaroo and are packaged in a “tamper-proof” display card, making them more attractive than many other gold bars.
 The Perth Mint is a trustworthy and renowned institution that has been producing high-quality gold bars for decades.

 #4 – Valcambi Gold CombiBar

 For investors looking for a completely unique gold bar design, look no further than the CombiBar.
-Introduced in 2011 by the Swiss company Valcambi, these 50 gram bullion bars were designed to fit into a wallet much like a credit card.
+Introduced in 2011 by the Swiss company Valcambi, these 50-gram bullion bars were designed to fit into a wallet much like a credit card.
 Each bar divisible into 50 individual 1 gram bars and is easily broken apart, making it a portable, divisible and universally accepted currency option.
 At .9999 gold fineness, the Valcambi CombiBar is IRA-approved.
 This is truly a unique gold bar that makes spending gold much easier.
 In an apocalyptic scenario, you definitely want to have this bar in your pocket instead of a credit card.

 #5 – Engelhard Gold Bars

-American based metals company Engelhard has been around for more than 100 years and is renowned for its gold and silver bullion.
+American-based metals company Engelhard has been around for more than 100 years and is renowned for its gold and silver bullion.
 Engelhard bars are not produced at the levels of other forms of bullion, and their increasing rarity – and occasional odd shape – can be attractive to some investors (although this does tend to increase premiums).
 Most Engelhard bars are marked with a unique serial number and come in both “cast” and minted form.
 If you want to buy gold bars online, Engelhard is an excellent option that's worth considering.

 Why Invest in Gold Bars?